 What is world-class service?
 It is the talk of many but the reality of few.
-When a company provides a client with world-class service, it often becomes a legendary experience that the client retells to others in a form of free publicity that cannot be bought.
+When a company provides a client with world-class service, it often becomes a legendary experience that the client retells to others in the form of free publicity that cannot be bought.

 What companies come to mind when you think of world-class service?
 What establishments do you patronize whose service exceeds your expectations on a continual basis?
 Typically, these are not the places that have the lowest prices.
 They do not have to … their value is created by elevating the customer experience to a point where paying a premium is not an issue.

 First of all, companies should understand the difference between “the product” – the commodity or service being delivered – and “the process” – the method by which that product is delivered.
 Pike Place Fish Market in Seattle, Washington has become world famous for this differentiation.
 While their product is fish, their word-of-mouth fame was created by the process in which that product is delivered (throwing fish).
 The product of a doctor is clinical expertise, whereas most people would agree that the process by which that product is delivered (bedside manner) may be just as important.
 Since Realtors do not have exclusives on the homes (product) they show and sell, their sole value is created by the service they provide (process).
 Here’s the point: Your reputation in your field may be created more by the customer experience you deliver than the product or service you sell.

 Six simple actions will determine your level of customer service (from the customer’s perspective).
 When a realistic and objective assessment is made of each coupled with systems and strategies to improve (with training), it can result in immediate and transformational changes in your business.
 They are…